top of page

 Health, Nutrition, and Wellness Policies

-In addition to physical education classes, sports, and extracurricular activities that promote student health, we have a we have other guidelines and policies to help our students stay healthy.
-For more information, click here or visit www.bcakids.org/wellness.
+In addition to physical education classes, sports, and extracurricular activities that promote student health, we have guidelines and policies designed to help students maintain healthy lifestyles.
+For more information, visit www.bcakids.org/wellness.

 bottom of page